 From 2014, The University of Law has charged different fees for 'Home'; (UK/EU) students and 'Overseas'; students (all those not satisfying the 'Home'; fee status).

 The Education (Fees and Awards) (England) Regulations 2007 govern the definition of 'Home' (UK/EU) and 'Overseas' students for the purpose of fees.
 These regulations enable individual institutions to classify the fee status of students.
 The onus is on individual students to satisfy the institution that they meet the criteria to be classified as Home status for the purpose of fees.

 Assessments are based on the information and facts that you provide at the time of your initial application to the University.

-Only certain categories of students will be charged home fee.
-You should always consult UKCISA for the most up to date information.
+Only certain categories of students will be charged the Home fee.
+You should always consult UKCISA for the most up-to-date information.
 A summary is given below.

-- You must be 'settled' in the UK on the 1st September prior to the first academic year of the course
+- You must be 'settled' in the UK on the 1 September prior to the first academic year of the course.

 - Persons who applied for asylum and as a result have been granted Exceptional Leave, Humanitarian Protection or Discretionary Leave, and their families.

 In order to qualify as a home EU student, you must meet all of the following criteria: